amken3d/KliPiNP/README.md

 - **Mechanical Smoothing**: The project uses a Lumen style frame, a low cost flexible Pick and Place platform.
 Klipper's input shaper comes into play here, effectively dampening any frame-induced vibrations or noise, thus ensuring high precision without the need for heavy-duty frame enhancements.

 - **Macro-based Simplification**: The use of Klipper macros significantly streamlines the kinematic setup.
 For example, integrating a 'HOME-ALL' macro means homing becomes a one-command operation in the system.
 This simplicity extends to OpenPNP, where either system's macro capabilities can be used to tailor the workflow to specific needs.

+- **Multi-MCU capabilities**: Klipper can seemlessly integrate multiple controllers (for e.g. A main controller for the XY motors, a seperate controller for the Head with 3 motor drivers or any such esotric combination)
 -
 # High level architecture
 ![image](https://github.com/user-attachments/assets/a08ab512-ab0d-4388-9b1c-2b702b49746b)